 - Internationally recognized for research and training in novel approaches for treating cardiac arrhythmia.

-- Gold-standard indoor, 140-seat allergen challenge facility for studying effectiveness of anti-allergic medications and drug candidates for allergic rhinitis.
+- Gold-standard 140-seat allergen challenge facility for studying effectiveness of anti-allergic medications and drug candidates for allergic rhinitis.

 - Services include study design, planning and management, labs and pharmacy services and data collection services.